slevithan/oniguruma-to-es/README.md

 *Default: `6`.*

-If an integer between `2` and `100`, common recursion forms are supported and recurse up to the specified depth limit.
-If set to `null`, any use of recursion results in an error.
+Specifies the recursion depth limit.
+Supported values are integers `2` to `100` and `null`.
+If `null`, any use of recursion results in an error.

-Since recursion isn't infinite-depth like in Oniguruma, use of recursion also results in an error if the `emulation` option is set to `'strict'`.
+Since recursion isn't infinite-depth like in Oniguruma, use of recursion also results in an error if using strict `accuracy`.

 <details>
   <summary>More details</summary>